islamicity24/AmazonCity/Module 6 VPC Networking Environment Lab.md

 ```
 aws ec2 create-subnet --vpc-id <vpc-id> --cidr-block 10.0.0.0/24 --availability-zone <availability-zone> --tag-specifications 'ResourceType=subnet,Tags=[{Key=Name,Value=Public Subnet}]'
 ```
-Replace <vpc-id> with the ID of the Lab VPC created for this challenge, and <availability-zone> with the availability zone of your choice within your region. step 2
+Replace <vpc-id> with the ID of the Lab VPC created for this challenge, and <availability-zone> with the availability zone of your choice within your region.<br>
+step 2
 ```
    aws ec2 create-internet-gateway --tag-specifications 'ResourceType=internet-gateway,Tags=[{Key=Name,Value=Lab VPC IGW}]'